rweigel/phys260/Lenzs_Law/Lenzs_Law.md

    \else
    \fi

 For the following cases, determine if an induced magnetic field will appear and, if so, its direction.
 Then, determine the direction of the induced current, if any, in the wire loop.
+(If there is no induced current or induced field, enter "N/A".)

 2. The loop is stationary.